TanStack/table/docs/api/core/table.md

 >
 ```

 Use this option to optionally pass initial state to the table.
-This state will be used when resetting various table states either automatically by the table (eg. `options.autoResetPagination`) or via functions like `instance.resetRowSelection()`.
+This state will be used when resetting various table states either automatically by the table (eg. `options.autoResetPagination`) or via functions like `table.resetRowSelection()`.
 Most reset function allow you optionally pass a flag to reset to a blank/default state instead of the initial state.

 > 🧠 Table state will not be reset when this object changes, which also means that the initial state object does not need to be stable.